Sabr-eX/GraphDatabase/README.md

 [DONE] b) The main server will listen to the message queue for new requests from the clients.

-c) Upon receipt of a request from a client, the main server will spawn a child server and offload the execution of the specific task (as specified by the client) to the child server.
+[DONE] c) Upon receipt of a request from a client, the main server will spawn a child server and offload the execution of the specific task (as specified by the client) to the child server.
 Thus, for every client request, a separate child server will be created and the main server will keep listening for more client requests.

-d) All communications between the main server and its children will need to be done only through pipes.
+[DONE] d) All communications between the main server and its children will need to be done only through pipes.
 No other IPC mechanism should be used for this purpose.
 You may create as many pipes as required for communication between the main server and its children.

-e) For option 1 in the client menu, the client will send a “hi” to the server via the single message queue and a child of the server (spawned by the server) will reply back to the client with a “hello”.
+[DONE] e) For option 1 in the client menu, the client will send a “hi” to the server via the single message queue and a child of the server (spawned by the server) will reply back to the client with a “hello”.
 The “hello” should be sent back to the client using the single message queue described above.
 After sending the reply, the specific server child will perform the relevant cleanup activities and terminate.

-f) For options 2 and 3 in the client menu, the child should use the exec() family of functions and the relevant Linux commands to accomplish the tasks.
+[DONE] f) For options 2 and 3 in the client menu, the child should use the exec() family of functions and the relevant Linux commands to accomplish the tasks.
 For the file search task, the child server (not the main server) will inform the client if the file exists or not and the client will display the search result to the user.
 For the file